MISHANDLED/Hotel_Searching_Bot/README.md

 # Selenium_Python
-Bot to find deals from Booking.com using Selenium and Python
+CLI Bot to find deals from Booking.com using Selenium and Python

 ## *Requirements*
 * prettytable